Administrative Staff

 Counselling Staff

-Maryanne Kotylak – B.Ed, M.Ed.
+Maryanne Kotylak – B.Ed., M.Ed.
 C.C.C (in progress) and member of the CCPA.

 Maryanne has her Masters of Education specializing in Educational Psychology from the University of Regina.
 She has spent the last 30 years working with youth and their families as a teacher, principal and consultant with various school divisions in Saskatchewan.
 She brings knowledge and experience in emotional, behavioural, sensory, achievement and cognitive screening and assessment.
 She has been providing individual and small group support for youth and their families in dealing with trauma, sensory regulation, addictions, and learning needs.
 Maryanne uses Mindfulness, CBT, and sensory regulation techniques in her therapy and believes in a very individualized client-centred approach.

-Victoria Daniel – R.S.W., B.S.W., M.A.
+Victoria Daniel – B.S.W., R.S.W., M.S.W.
 (Therapist)

 Victoria graduated from the University of British Columbia with a Master’s of Social Work degree.
 She brings over 3 years of experience working with youth and adults with intellectual disabilities including FASD, Down Syndrome, and Autism.
 She also has experience working with youth, children in care, and those struggling with mental health and substance use.
 She believes that every person has resiliency within themselves, and each person has their own gift.
 As a counsellor, she approaches her work from a strengths-based, person-centered, culturally sensitive, and trauma-informed perspective.
 Her counselling style is actively listening to the person, being compassionate, approachable and believes we all have a way of healing.

-Marija Bebek – M.A.
+Marija Bebek – M.A., R.C.C.
 (Therapist)

 Marija graduated from the University of Mostar in Bosnia and Herzegovina in 2012 with a Master’s degree in psychology, worked as a counsellor in an elementary school, and has several years of experience working with youth and their families in a post-conflict society.
 Marija is passionate about guiding individuals through personal challenges and is an active listener.
 She believes that truly being there for somebody and helping to guide that person through challenging times can be healing.
 She is currently working on finalizing her Gestalt psychotherapy designation, centered on increasing a person’s awareness, freedom and self-direction.